 Due to the large number of proposals anticipated, applicants with proposals that are not selected for award will receive a notification of decline without specific feedback.
-Nonetheless, applicants are encouraged to submit ideas in future years.
+Nonetheless, applicants are encouraged to submit ideas in future years, should the foundation elect to solicit further proposals in this research area.

-This Grand Challenges application review process will be executed in four steps:
+The Grand Challenges application review process is executed in six steps:

-- 1. The first step consists of screening applications to evaluate whether proposals address the key needs described in the topic.
+- 1. The first step consists of screening LOI applications to evaluate whether proposals address the key needs described in the topic.
 We screen for responses that are completely unrelated or specifically excluded in the topic description.
-Excluded responses also encompass ideas related to the topic but that, for strategic reasons, we are not funding under the Grand Challenges initiative.
+Excluded responses encompass ideas related to the topic but that, for strategic reasons, we are not funding under the Grand Challenges initiative.
 In addition, we exclude proposals considered incremental advances, appropriate responses that are similar to work in which the foundation or other Grand Challenges programs are already investing, or avenues of inquiry we deem ill-suited to the Grand Challenges initiative.
 Applicants with proposals removed from consideration during the screening process will be notified that their proposals were declined but will not receive specific feedback. - 2.
-In the second step, reviews are chaired or co-chaired by technical leads from the foundation and other funding partners and are conducted by reviewers both outside and within the foundation.
+In the second step, reviews are chaired or co-chaired by technical leads from the foundation and, in some cases, other funding partners and are conducted by reviewers both outside and within the foundation.
 Reviewers are selected from the world's leading researchers and comprise both experts in the topic area and experts in complementary areas.
 Not all reviewers have deep expertise in the topic; please consider this information when drafting your proposal.
 Unlike most scientific funding programs, reviewers are encouraged to champion specific projects to be funded as part of the portfolio, without the need for a broad consensus on selections.